-– it costs about £2.30 a week.
+The market leader is Telecare24; it costs about £2.30 a week.

 Dr Hilary Jones Careline Guide

-Warden Response ServiceIf you find yourself living a long distance away from your elderly loved ones and there is no one else to provide assistance in an emergency then you can opt for a careline alarm but with the added option of a warden response service.
-These are generally only available through your Local Authority.
-Prices and levels of service vary greatly so it’s best to contact the Local Authority in your relatives area for specific information.
+Warden Response Service: If you live far from your elderly loved one and have no one to help in an emergency, you can opt for a personal alarm, but with the added option of an emergency call-out service.
+These are usually only available through your local government.
+Prices and scope of services vary widely, so be sure to check with the local government office in your area of residence for specific information.

 These alarms are ideal if your loved one tends to wander due to the onset of dementia.
 These alarms can track the person’s exact location so they can be returned home safely.
 The downside to this technology is that battery life between charges is approximately a week if being used.
 It is also problematic that the person with dementia cannot always carry the device with them.
 New developments are on the way to solve some of these problems, and we will undoubtedly keep you updated on them in this blog.